Xuwx37/scenarios/python/challenge-make-object-like-list/intro.md

 # Make Object Like List

-Welcome to The Magic List challenge!
+Welcome to the Magic List challenge!
 In this challenge, you will create a Python class that behaves like a list, but with some magic methods that will make it even more powerful.